u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 What we have, in this moment, is a very, *very* useful wedge to get scientists and universities open minded about new opportunities to fund their interests, which enables groups like [Astera Institute](https://astera.org) or [Convergent Research](https://www.convergentresearch.org/) to experiment with new ways of funding science, on their own terms, and opens the door to rethink how federal funding works (e.g. [the X-Labs proposal](https://www.rebuilding.tech/posts/launching-x-labs-for-transformative-science-funding)).

 How do we ensure that these new models, if successful, actually stay and work in service of great science?
-And if they do stay, what foundational should they get in place to start moving the needle on these old incentive structures?
+And if they do stay, what foundation should they get in place to start moving the needle on these old incentive structures?

 ## The Generative AI Moment